 Cardiac involvement in sarcoidosis is a serious localization that needs to be recognized.
 Screening for cardiac involvement in the presence of systemic sarcoidosis involves questioning and physical examination, 12-lead ECG and echocardiography.
 Cardiac MRI and PET scans can be used to confirm the diagnosis of cardiac sarcoidosis, but are not routinely recommended as a first-line treatment.
 Treatment combines immunosuppressive and cardiological measures, the indications of which are difficult to codify in the absence of controlled studies.

-List of Abbreviations :
+List of abbreviations :